jhancock532/bars.js/README.md

 # An Effortless Music Visualiser Javascript Library

-The key idea behind this library is that you can simply iterate through the `bars` array, a property of your created `MusicVisualiser` object, and this contains the heights of conventional music visualiser bars.
+The key idea behind this library is that you can simply iterate through the `barHeights` array, a property of your created `MusicVisualiser` object, and this contains the heights of conventional music visualiser bars.

 ## Example Use of the Music Visualiser